 Predating the 1976 Judgement of Paris which famously recognized Napa Valley wines as among the best in the world, Jim was a true visionary and pioneer establishing Sullivan in 1972.

 For nearly five decades, the Estate was an oasis for wine lovers.
-The Sullivans quietly sold wine directly to their friends and family and so the winery remained relatively obscure for many years.
+The Sullivans quietly sold wine directly to their friends and family and the winery remained relatively undiscovered for many years.

-Today the Estate continues to build on its legacy of growing and crafting world class Cabernet Sauvignon and Merlot.
+Today the Estate continues to build on its legacy of growing and crafting world class Merlot and Cabernet Sauvignon.